 The Cuban artist’s NoLibs gallery delivers.
 Maybe only a Day of the Dead doll will do?
 Eyes Gallery offers just the thing.
 Here’s a look at where to buy Latino art in Philadelphia:

-- A vivid palette of global folk and contemporary art decorates the showroom at Indigo Arts, featuring the finest folk and contemporary art from Latino hotspots such as Cuba, Mexico, Brazil, Guatemala and Nicaragua.
-One gallery spotlights Cuban self-taught and trained artists, including José Garcia Montebravo and Alejandro Lazo, Arnaldo Garcia Rodriguez and Luis Joaquin Rodriguez Arias, among others.
+- A vivid palette of global folk and contemporary art decorates the showroom at Indigo Arts, featuring the most beautiful folk and contemporary art from Latino hotspots such as Cuba, Mexico, Brazil, Guatemala, and Nicaragua.
+One gallery spotlights Cuban self-taught and trained artists, including José Garcia Montebravo and Alejandro Lazo, Arnaldo Garcia Rodriguez, and Luis Joaquin Rodriguez Arias, among others.
 1400 N. American Street, (215) 765-1041, indigoarts.com

 - Fans of Cuban artist Orlando Quevedo can find his striking works of magical realism at New Image Art & Framing in Rittenhouse Square.
 In the U.S. since 1993, Quevedo was awarded first prize in the International Young Artist Exhibitions in Moscow and Havana at age 15.
 His original oil paintings channel masters such as Picasso, Chagall and Van Gogh in a dramatic light-filled Baroque style.
 1939 Chestnut Street, (215) 972-1577

 - Prints by Frida Kahlo and Pablo Picasso are on sale at the expansive Philadelphia Museum of Art gift shop, along with Mexican crafts and hand-carved and hand-painted wooden animals from Oaxaca, Mexico.
 26th Street & Benjamin Franklin Parkway, (215) 763-8100, philamuseum.org